 Sometimes it has been challenging.
 There have been things I would have liked to have kept, but there simply isn’t room.
-And I value peace and sanity more than I value hanging on to boxes of books and other stuff.
-So part of living peacefully has been moving the stuff out before it can become clutter – physically, mentally and emotionally.
+I value peace and sanity more than I value hanging on to boxes of books and other stuff.
+So part of living simply has been moving the stuff out before it can become clutter – physically, mentally, and emotionally.

 Everything In Its Place